 What is underlay?

-Underlay is a layer of sponge rubber, foam, felt or crumb that’s fitted underneath new carpet.
+Underlay is a layer of sponge rubber, foam, felt, or crumb that’s fitted underneath the new carpet.
 Underlay is just as important, if not more important, than the carpet you are looking to buy.
 Carpet fitting should never be done without having an underlay.
-Do I need to have an underlay?
+What type of underlay do I need?
 I hear you ask.
 Well, here are some benefits to having underlay fitted with your new carpet/flooring.

 It levels the floor – If you’re laying new wooden flooring, it’s imperative that your flooring is level.
 The smallest of bumps can create gaps between the planks, inviting dust and dirt to gather, as well as looking messy.
 Uneven floors can also creak underfoot, which can decrease the floorings life span and cause an annoying sound every time you walk across your flooring.
 This leads me to my next point…

 Reduces sound – Underlay absorbs and muffles the sound of footsteps over the floor surface, which makes it a perfect option for traditional houses or if you live in a split story block of flats, as your neighbour below, you won’t hear you walking around.